13 (lucky!) early season duck hunting tips

 Work out with your dog.
 It can be warm early in the season, you need to be in shape and so does your dog.
 Dogs, especially, can overheat in the warm weather so keep an eye on Rover and be ready to call it quits when your dog is done.

 Check your gear.
-If you’re like many hunters, you stowed it away at the end of last season without much thought.
+If you’re like many hunters, you stowed your gear away at the end of last season without much thought.
 Wouldn’t take but a couple hours to:

 Practice – your shooting and your duck calling.